 Certain financial instruments that could be exposed to a concentration of credit risk may include cash and cash equivalents, marketable securities and accounts receivable.
 The Company deposits its cash with financial institutions, and such deposits, at times, may exceed federally insured limits.
 The Company has not experienced any losses on its deposits of cash and cash equivalents to date.
 Collateral is not required for accounts receivable.
-At October 31, 2019 and January 31, 2019, no single customer accounted for more than 10% of the Company's accounts receivable.
-No single customer accounted for more than 10% of the Company's revenue for thethree and nine months ended October 31, 2019 and 2018, respectively.
+At April 30, 2020 and January 31, 2020, no single customer accounted for more than 10% of the Company's revenue for the three months ended April 30, 2020 and 2019, respectively.